Rising-Stars-by-Sunshine/Lareina/Method/README.md

 ## Machine Learning Algorithm and Package Selection

 ### Proposed Methodological Approach
-The analytical approach will harness the versatility of the Random Forest Regression model due to the multifaceted and dynamic nature of sugar price determinants.
-This ensemble learning technique amalgamates multiple decision trees to bolster prediction accuracy and model resilience against overfitting.
-Simultaneously, the study will employ Regression Discontinuity Design (RDD) to scrupulously dissect the causal relationships underlying the distinct events or policy shifts with the variegations in global sugar prices.
+The study will employ Regression Discontinuity Design (RDD) to scrupulously dissect the causal relationships underlying the distinct events or policy shifts with the variegations in global sugar prices.
 The RDD methodology is particularly efficacious when a crisp cutoff or threshold demarcates the occurrence of an intervention, allowing us to analyze its immediate and long-term impacts on sugar prices.

 ### Technological Implementation
-For the implementation of the Random Forest Regression model, an advanced statistical computing environment like R or Python will be employed, utilizing comprehensive libraries such as `randomForest` in R or `scikit-learn` in Python.
-Additionally, to address the study's causal inference challenges, the `rdrobust` package in R or analogous Python libraries will be used to implement a robust RDD approach, permitting a nuanced elucidation of temporal thresholds and their effects on the dependent variable.
+For the implementation of the RDD, an advanced statistical computing environment like Python will be employed, utilizing comprehensive libraries such as'stargazer' or 'statsmodels' in Python, permitting a nuanced elucidation of temporal thresholds and their effects on the dependent variable.
 This methodology, encapsulating temporal cutoffs coupled with sophisticated algorithmic constructs, is envisioned to yield a dual benefit—an enhancement in predictive analytics paired with the attunement to causal inference rigor, essential for disentangling the complexities of commodity markets like that of global sugar.